bbc/tal/widgets/carousel.md

 hander.attach(carousel);
 {% endhighlight %}

+These Keyhandler classes listen for keypress events and call the carousel's alignement methods.
+They also listen for alignment events and call the carousel's activation methods.

+The only difference between the AlignFirstHandler and ActivateFirstHandler is which alignment event they perform the activation change on.

+The AlignFirstHandler listens to afteralign before calling setActiveChildIndex and the ActivateFirstHandler listens to beforealign.

-In practice you will probably need to write your own event handling for anything other then the simplest UI.
+In practice you will need to provide your own event handling for anything other then the most basic UI, but the key handlers provide a simple example of using an external controller to facilitate interaction with a Carousel.

 ## Widget strips and navigators
 By default the carousel behaves like the cardboard strip in the intro.
 All the items are always drawn on the strip and when you get to one end you can't go any further.